guillaume-kotulski/docs/docs/WebServer/webServerObject.md

 ## Instantiating a web server object

-The web server object of the host database (default web server) is automatically loaded by 4D at startup.
-Thus, if you write in a newly created database:
+The web server object of the host application (default web server) is automatically loaded by 4D at startup.
+Thus, if you write in a newly created project:

 ```4d
 $nbSrv:=WEB Server list.length